hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/0-Obtaining a credential.md

 #### **1.1 Explore the Project Structure**

-First, set your project’s **“android:launchMode="singleInstance"** to prevent unnecessary recompositions, which may otherwise break the issuance process.
+First, set your project’s `android:launchMode="singleInstance`  in `AndroidManifest.xml` to prevent unnecessary recompositions, which may otherwise break the issuance process.

 **Look for these key files**: